-- Fortismere School acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
-The school will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon. - Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionately impacted by safeguarding concerns, such as bullying and exploitation. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
+- these children being more prone to peer group isolation or bullying (including prejudicebased bullying) than other children - the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - o communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionately impacted by safeguarding concerns, such as bullying and exploitation. - Children with communication difficulties will be supported to ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
 To address these additional challenges, our school will always consider extra pastoral support for children with SEN and disabilities.
-Details of support and provision can be found in the school's SEND policy and SEND information report. - The DSL will work closely with the SENCo (Nofer Fari) to share information, plan support and monitor as required.
+Details of support and provision can be found in the school's SEND policy and annual report. - The DSL (or deputy) will work closely with the SENCo to share information and plan support and monitor as required.

-19. Mental health and children requiring mental health support
+21. Mental health and children requiring mental health support

 - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are aware of how children's experiences can impact on their mental health, behaviour and education. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff are made aware of how children's experiences can impact on their mental health, behaviour and education. - The school has appointed a lead for mental health, who has been/is being trained to have the knowledge and skills to promote and lead on wellbeing and mental health across the school. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Staff are expected to be vigilant at all times and if they have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy. - The school is proactive in promoting the mental health and well-being of pupils.
 This includes links to the school's approach for preventing and tackling bullying. - The school has in place a range of ways to support children's mental health both within and beyond the school.
-To support children's mental health the school works with external agencies and has Place 2 be provision on site.
-Staff and students receive mental health awareness training and we have a Mental Health Champion (Kat Jackson) and the school has safe spaces and school counsellors.
+This includes routes to escalate and clear referral and accountability systems and on-site mental health support (Place 2be) - The school also makes use of a range of resources produced by Public Health England to promote positive health, wellbeing and resilience among children.
+This includes its guidance Promoting children and young people's emotional health and wellbeing.

-20. Children in need of a social worker (Child in Need and Child Protection Plans)
+22. Children in need of a social worker (Child in Need and Child Protection Plans)